Live

 PnL

-The single biggest verified winner in the dataset — an 87% win rate across 116 resolved bets.
+One of the biggest consistent winners in the dataset — 60% across 4,695 resolved bets.
 This card is live: click through for the full dossier.

 Why this worked better than a dashboard